learn-co-curriculum/dsc-tuning-pipelines-recap/README.md

 ## Introduction

-This short lesson summarizes key takeaways from section 39.
+This short lesson summarizes key takeaways from this section on creating machine learning pipelines.

 ## Objectives
 You will be able to: